“Understanding the place and what surrounds us is most important.”

 Named for a star in Virgo.
 Citrus, apricot, floral notes give way to smoke and a minty mineral finish.
 Biodynamic from the Alps.

-One of France's rarest grapes, vinified in amphorae and concrete eggs.
+One of France's rarest grapes, vinified in sandstone amphora and terracotta eggs.
 Minimal sulfur, maximum terroir expression.

 Crisp, mineral, and refreshing from the Savoie Alps.
 Biodynamic farming, minimal intervention, maximum mountain freshness.